google/dfindexeddb/README.md

                         Output format.
 Default is json
 ```

-To parse Indexeddb records from a LevelDB log (.log) file, use the following
+To parse IndexedDB records from a LevelDB log (.log) file, use the following
 command:

 ```